Justice, Emancipation, Democracy, and Information Access (JEDI)

 Call for Presentations

 We are soliciting proposals for presentations from the community in the form of extended abstracts.
-Accepted proposals will have the opportunity to be presented at the workshop as either short talks and / or posters.
+Accepted proposals will be invited to present a poster at the workshop, and a few selected proposals may be invited to give a short talk.
 Relevant presentations may explore questions like:

 • What practices can help us shift the field towards supporting social justice, emancipation, and democracy?